Driving for the Conditions

 Follow these tips to reduce your risk:

 You can’t be sure how deep a puddle is, so always slow down when approaching one.
 Do the same when you see running water on the road.
+Follow these 4 steps to driving safely when roads flood.

 If your vehicle starts to hydroplane, keep your foot off the brake.
 Steer in the direction you want to go until your tires reconnect with the road.
 Sudden or sharp turns could cause your vehicle to skid more.